 I had been out with college friends, drinking as I usually did.
-I’d gotten into the bar somehow, even though I wasn’t even 21.
+I’d gotten into the bar somehow, even though I wasn’t yet 21.
 While there, I drank more—raspberry kamikazes, to be exact.
-At bar close, my friends tried to persuade my to leave with them, but I was hellbent on going back to my dorm.
+At bar close, my friends tried to persuade me to leave with them, but I was hellbent on going back to my dorm.
 I set off on my own, obviously drunk, and the cops picked me up.
-My blood alcohol content was .34, which extremely high for someone my size.
-It was all normal for me though, since this was how I normally drank.
+My blood alcohol content was .34, which is extremely high, especially for someone my size.
+That was all normal for me though, since this was how I normally drank.
 The cops took me to the hospital and called my parents.

 In retrospect, this rock bottom of mine was a long time coming.
 Let me back up a few years, and you’ll see what I mean.